Recommender systems, representativeness, and online music: a psychosocial analysis of Italian listeners: Discussion

-What emerges from the interpretation of the overall dynamics of the first and second repertoires is the co-existence of two modes of relation between listeners, online platforms and recommender systems.
-On the one hand, listeners perceive the interaction with platforms in familiar terms, somehow integrated into their daily listening experience.
-The relation between listeners and these platforms is mediated by a reciprocal influence, in which both actors shape and are shaped by correspective actions.
+What emerges from the interpretation of the overall dynamics of the Cultural Repertoire 1 and 2 is the co-existence of two modes of relation between listeners, online platforms, and recommender systems.
+On one hand, listeners perceive interactions with platforms in familiar terms, integrated seamlessly into their daily listening routines.
+The relationship between listeners and platforms is mediated by reciprocal influence, with both actors shaping and being shaped by each other’s actions.
 In this regard, influence is not emotionally characterised as positive or negative, but assumed as a core element, needed in order to maintain the integrity of this relation.

 On the other hand, still the algorithmic components constituting online platforms' recommender systems seem to pertain to a mythological and opaque sphere in listeners’ thoughts, unknown entities which may define how people experience music online.
-Under this lens, the narratives reflect an unidirectional, asymmetrical relation wherein the algorithm creates, and the listener consumes.
+Viewed through this lens, the narratives reveal a unidirectional, asymmetrical relationship, in which the algorithm creates while the listener primarily consumes.
 It is important to remark on this difference between the role of online platforms versus algorithmic-driven recommender systems.
-The former is a place wherein listeners have the power to contribute, the latter is an entity which, in the listeners’ imagination, is beyond the range of influence.
+The former is a place wherein listeners have the power to contribute, the latter is an entity that, in the listeners’ imagination, is beyond the range of influence.

+We also note that the Cultural Repertoire 2, where we hypothesize a sense of detachment between listeners and algorithms, is the only one in which we observed a significant overrepresentation of male participants’ narratives.
+We interpret this difference as potentially reflecting persistently low algorithmic literacy in Italian education and professional contexts, a phenomenon disproportionately affecting women and girls.\endnote{Among Italian graduates in 2022, the share of ICT graduates was particularly low, at only 1.5\% compared to the EU average of 4.5\%, and of these, just 0.3\% were women \citep{EC2024Italy}.
+Similarly, in 2024, Italy recorded one of the lowest proportions of ICT specialists in total employment (4.0\%), below the EU average of 5.0\%, with women accounting for only 17.1\% of ICT specialists, compared to 19.5\% in the EU \citep{Eurostat2025ICT}.}

+Consequently, we hypothesize that the detachment observed predominantly among male participants, potentially due to low literacy levels, may also highlight a subtle but important aspect: among female participants, technical vocabulary and understanding of the systems mediating online music listening appear even more limited.